Dana Hobart Accused of Defaming Stephen R. Jaffe, a Former City Council Candidate

 RANCHO MIRAGE — Dana Hobart, first elected to the City Council in 2002, is accused of defaming Stephen R. Jaffe, a candidate in the April 2020 City Council election, during a Feb.
 20, 2020 City Council meeting.

-Councilor Dana Hobart Accused of Defamation
+Dana Hobart

 G. Dana Hobart